rpremvaree12/FCCnotes/FCCjsnotes.md

 $ search for at end of the string

-\w is the shortcut for [A-Za-z0-9_] all letters, numbers and underscore
+\w is word characters, the shortcut for [A-Za-z0-9_] all letters, numbers and underscore but not symbols

-\W is opposite of \w
+\W (non word characters), the opposite of \w ex: symbols !@#$%, etc.

-\d is all numbers
+\d is all digits

-\D is opposite of \d including whitespace
+\D is all non-digit including opposite of \d including underscores

 ## string methods